Sygyzmundovych/sap-community-developer-challenge-hana-multimodel/setup/setup.md

 ![](resources/102_pip.png)

+🤓 The flag `--require-virtualenv` is used to prevent you from mistakenly installing these packages into the Python's base environment.

 ## 11. Use SQL statements in the IPython

-IPython is a terminal-based interactive Python REPL that provides the kernel used by Jupyter Notebooks.
-The `ipython-sql` package is an extension that allows you to run SQL statements from IPython (and Jupyter Notebooks) using a magic `%sql`.
-It utilizes SQLAlchemy.
+🤓 [IPython](https://ipython.org/) is a terminal-based interactive Python shell that provides the kernel used by Jupyter Notebooks also.
+The [`ipython-sql`](https://github.com/catherinedevlin/ipython-sql?tab=readme-ov-file#ipython-sql) package is an extension that allows you to run SQL statements from IPython (and Jupyter Notebooks) using a magic `%sql`.
+It utilizes [SQLAlchemy](https://github.com/SAP/sqlalchemy-hana/tree/main?tab=readme-ov-file#sqlalchemy-dialect-for-sap-hana).

 Try it out.